kazeburo/acme-ddns/README.md

       --zone=     zone name for dynamic dns
       --keyname=    Name of TSIG key
       --secret=     secret of TSIG key
-      --ns-addr=    NS record value of the zone (default: 127.0.0.1)
+      --ns-name=    NS record name of the zone (default: ns) --ns-addr=    NS record value of the zone (default: 127.0.0.1)

 Help Options: